clorteau/arch-wiki-search/README.md

 `$ arch-wiki-search --wiki=wikipedia --conv=txt "MIT license"`

+> [!TIP]
+>
+> The option --conv converts the pages in more readable formats:
+> raw: no conversion (but still remove binaries)
+> clean: convert to cleaner HTML (remove styles and scripts)
+> basic: convert to basic HTML
+> md: convert to markdown
+> txt: convert to plain text
 [TODO: screenshots/webms]

 From there, it will:
 - Spin its own little local web server that will send you the pages you request, while getting them either from:
 	+ Its own saved copy
 	+ The server

-- Therefore if you're offline and you already visited this when on-line, you will not see a difference 🤞
+Therefore if you're offline and you already visited this when on-line, you will not see a difference 🤞

 - Save/refresh the cached copy

+It's a caching web proxy that caches for a very long time and simplifies the pages so it's called [LazyProxy](https://github.com/clorteau/arch-wiki-search/blob/documentation/arch_wiki_search/cachingproxy.py)

 - Search for the most appropriate available browser to load for your environment, such as 'elinks' if you're on SSH for instance, or the user's defined default browser if there's a desktop environment, and call it
 - If a graphical environment is available and PyQT is installed, spawn a 📚 notification area icon where you can access the wiki directly

+So in one command / couple clicks you get what you were looking for on your wiki in your favorite browser from your own offline copy that gets updated as, and only if, needed.
+If that's not your experience, [file a bug](https://github.com/clorteau/arch-wiki-search/issues).

 You can elso export and import whole caches for off-band sharing or inclusion in an install media for instance.

 More details in `--help`.

 This is all Python using common libraries and is a proper PyPI package itself, so it's compatible Linux (all distros), MacOS and Windows and available through all these through PyPI - again, despite the name.
-From there standard package helpers plug in easily.
+From there standard packaging helpers plug in easily.
 At the moment the only such package available is an Arch package through AUR.

 ### Installation ###